UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 <iframe src="/module5/charts/categorical-hues.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: Hue is useful to distinguish between categories, because it is often relatively easy for us to to say that different hues are distinct.
+Notes: Hue is useful to distinguish between categories because it is often relatively easy for us to say that different hues are distinct.
 We can see that blue, orange, red, etc are different and don’t easily mix them up.

 The leftmost plot uses different hues to separate the points belonging to different categories.
 We can quickly identify that there is a total